Autism: Genetics

 Hundreds of different genes are implicated in the likelihood of being autistic, most of which influence the brain structure in a similar way.

 Autism has a strong genetic basis, but the genetics of autism are complex and it is unclear whether autism is explained more by rare mutations with major effects or by rare multi-gene interactions of common genetic variants.
 Twin studies indicate that autism is highly heritable, with genetic factors explaining most of the risk and shared environmental effects playing a minor role.
-Numerous genes have been found, with most loci individually explaining less than 1% of autism cases and having only small effects.
+Numerous genes have been found to be associated with autism, with most loci individually explaining less than 1% of autism cases and having only small effects.
 While these genetic variants are associated with a higher likelihood of being autistic, they do not individually determine whether someone will be autistic.
-Complexity arises due to interactions among multiple genes, the environment, and heritable epigenetic factors (which influence gene expression without changing DNA sequence).
+Complexity arises from interactions among multiple genes, the environment, and heritable epigenetic factors (which influence gene expression without changing DNA sequence).

-Typically, autism is not traceable to a single-gene (Mendelian) mutation or chromosome anomaly, and no associated genetic syndrome selectively causes autism.
+Typically, autism is not traceable to a single-gene (Mendelian) mutation or chromosome anomaly, and no known genetic syndrome selectively causes autism.
 If autism is one characteristic of a broader medical condition, such as fragile X syndrome, it is called syndromic autism, as opposed to non-syndromic or idiopathic autism, which is typically polygenic without a known cause.
 Syndromic autism is present in approximately 25% of autistic people.
 Research has suggested that autistic people with intellectual disability tend to have rarer, more impactful, genetic mutations than those found in people diagnosed solely with autism.
 A number of genetic syndromes causing intellectual disability may also co-occur with autism, including fragile X, Down, Prader–Willi, Angelman, Williams syndrome, and SYNGAP1-related intellectual disability.